kvasnyj/CarND-Vehicle-Detection/README.md

 * only HOG features
 * limit x and y coordinate

+Second problem it false positive despite on heatmap threshold.
+To resolve I stack last six heatmaps, and apply threshold filter to the sum of them.

 For further improvement I suggest using different windows size in different part of frame: maximum size in bottom part and minimum on the top.